cloudshiftinc/codeartifact-gradle-plugin/README.md

 ## Obtaining CodeArtifact tokens for other (non-Maven repository) uses

-If you wish to use CodeArtifact tokens elsehwere, for example configuring `.npmrc` for CodeArtifact npm repositories, you can obtain a token provider using `ProviderFactory.codeArtifactToken(endpoint)`.
+If you wish to use CodeArtifact tokens elsehwere, for example configuring `.npmrc` for CodeArtifact npm repositories, you can obtain a token provider using `Project.codeArtifactToken(endpoint)`.

 ## Advanced use